 In the visual diagram below, we can visualize the difference in their vitamin distributions.

-Both dairy products share common health impacts; however, we will focus on the different health impacts in this section.
+Both dairy products share common health impacts; however, this section will focus on the different health impacts

 Cream cheese contains higher amounts of LDL cholesterol, increasing the risk of atherosclerosis and cardiovascular diseases.
 (1)

-Ricotta is richer in selenium which has anti-inflammatory and antioxidative properties.
+Ricotta is richer in selenium, which has anti-inflammatory and antioxidant properties.
 Selenium maintains a healthy immune system.
 (2)

-Cream cheese is richer in vitamin E, which also provides antioxidative properties.
+Cream cheese is richer in vitamin E, which also provides antioxidant properties.
 (3)

 Calcium-rich foods, in this case, ricotta, are associated with increased risks of prostate cancer in males.
 It is essential to keep dairy consumption to moderate amounts.
 (4)